Denhac/denhac-official-docs/bylaws.md

 	- The Secretary shall be responsible for the minutes of the Board, keep all approved minutes in a secure location, and send out copies of minutes to the members.

 ## Section 2.
 Officers of the Business
-1. The Officers of the Business shall consist of a Treasurer and Business Manager, appointed by and serving at the pleasure of the Board.
+1. The Officers of the Business shall consist of a Business Manager and Tresurer, appointed by and serving at the pleasure of the Board.
 2. Any members in good standing can hold a position as an Office of the Business.
-3. Approval shall be accomplished by a majority vote of the Board of Directors during in a board meeting.
+3. Approval shall be accomplished by a majority vote of the Board of Directors.
-4. Officers may remove themselves from office after providing 30 days of notice to the Board of Directors so that offboarding of responsibilities can be performed.
-5. Officer vacancies will be filled during the next possible board meeting.
+4. In the case of a vacancy, an Officer of the Board will assume the responsibility of the role until the vacancy can be filled.
-6. Responsibilities
+5. Responsibilities
+	 - The Business Manager shall be responsible for creating and maintaining business to business relationships for the orginization (including but not limited to: insurance, utilities, other hacker/maker-spaces, conventions/conferences) and other duties as associated with the position or defined in official policy.
 	 - The Treasurer shall be responsible for general financial oversight, fiscal planning, bookkeeping, financial reporting, and other duties as associated with the position or defined in official policy.
-	- The Business Manager shall be responsible for creating and maintaining business to business relationships for the orginization (including but not limited to: insurance, utilities, other hacker/maker-spaces, conventions/conferences) and other duties as associated with the position or defined in official policy.

 # ARTICLE V. Committees
 1. The Board may appoint standing and ad hoc committees as needed.
 Committee meetings are managed by the Vice-Chair.